 The California State University Program for Education and Research in Biotechnology (CSUPERB) recognizes that research experience is critical to engaging and graduating students interested in biotechnology careers.
 The focus of this program is to increase the number of undergraduate students that have access to a full-time research experience.

-Read the Request for Proposals (RFP) for detailed review and eligibility criteria.
+Read the past Request for Proposals (RFP) as a preview for detailed review and eligibility criteria.
 The 2015 RFP will be released in the fall of 2014.

 Maximum award amount is $8000.

 Projects can start in May and end in September, 2015, but should track approximately with the summer term on campus.
 Final reports are due October 1, 2015.